<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=742189152657625&amp;ev=PageView&amp;noscript=1">

 What is your electronics policy?
 One of the best things about camp is the fact that you can unplug and enjoy nature.
 Campers are not permitted to bring any electronics with them (and counselors are expected to confiscate any items that are found during the week).
 Staff serve as role models and should be an example of the "unplugged lifestyle" for campers by refraining from all use of electronics while on duty.
 Staff are permitted to use their cell phones FOR EMERGENCIES ONLY and may be asked to turn in their electronics during work hours if necessary.
 You may bring other electronics, but these items may ONLY be used in the staff lounge during time off.

 Do I have a uniform?
-Yes, for 2 days per week.
+Yes, for two days per week.
 The rest of the week, you may wear casual clothes professionally appropriate to your job.
 Complete uniforms are worn on the first and last day of each session, most often Sundays from 10:30 am through the end of the day and Fridays from breakfast through the end of Closing Meeting.
 Your staff uniform consists of a staff polo, khaki (solid tan) shorts, and your name button.
 One staff polo and one name button will be provided to you during staff training week; additional items must be purchased.
 You must bring your own appropriate khaki shorts (trousers or skirts may also be worn).

 Is there a dress code?
 A dress code is enforced for practicality and professionalism.
 Staff are to dress in a manner appropriate to the work which they are doing.